W. Keith Campbell

 William Keith Campbell is an American social psychologist known for his research on narcissism.
 He is a professor in the Department of Psychology in the University of Georgia's Franklin College of Arts and Sciences.
-He completed his BA at University of California, Berkeley, MA from University of California, San Diego, PhD at University of North Carolina at Chapel Hill.
+He completed a BA at University of California, Berkeley, MA at University of California, San Diego, and PhD at University of North Carolina at Chapel Hill.
 He has published over 120 peer-reviewed papers and a number of books, including The Handbook of Narcissism and Narcissistic Personality Disorder: Theoretical Approaches, Empirical Findings, and Treatments (with Joshua Miller) and The Narcissism Epidemic: Living in the Age of Entitlement (with Jean Twenge).